 In the event that a student may be better served by a specialized program or practitioner, we discuss this with the student in the initial meeting and arrange a referral as needed.
 Students also have the option of requesting to see a different counselor than the one they begin with at the Center.

-Counseling Center services are available to any on or off-campus full time Johnson State College student.
+Wellness Center counseling services are available to any on or off-campus full time Johnson State College student.
 There is no charge for these services and they are confidential.

 We are extremely careful to protect the confidentiality of our records.
-Your Johnson State College Counseling Center record is available only to those professionals directly involved with your care.
-Counseling Center records are kept separate from Health Service medical charts and records.
+Your Johnson State College Wellness Center record is available only to those professionals directly involved with your care.

 Information about your visits will not be disclosed without your permission to any college official or faculty member, or to your family, friends or roommates except in very specific circumstances.
 Those circumstances are limited to instances when your own life or that of another person is in danger and on the very rare occasions when we are presented with a subpoena.